Alden13/Alden13/README.md

 - 👋 Hi, I’m @Alden13
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning Telecommunications
-- 💞️ I’m looking to collaborate on Technology company
+- 💞️ I’m looking to collaborate with Technology Company

 <!---
 Alden13/Alden13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.